-Table 3 demonstrates that, holding debt service constant, current revenue projections could decline by \$472 million in fiscal year 2018 without the affordability ratio exceeding the 8.0% maximum.
-A decline of this magnitude would represent 2.1% of the \$23.0 billion of revenue projected in fiscal year 2018.
+Table 3 demonstrates that, holding debt service constant, current revenue projections could increase by \$496.5 million, or 2.2% of total projected revenues, in fiscal year 2019 without the affordability ratio exceeding the 8.0% maximum.
 CDAC meets annually to review the affordability ratios.
-If the Board of Revenue Estimates were to reduce the projected revenues it is likely that significant revision of debt authorizations and issuance would be considered. in fact, the Committee acted in 2010 to reduce the authorization by approximately \$100 million.
+If the Board of Revenue Estimates were to reduce the projected revenues it is likely that significant revision of debt authorizations and issuance would be considered, as has been past practice.